Comparing Two Popular Savings Tools: Money Market vs. CD

 Choosing Between a Money Market or CD

 Both of these account types are great options for reaching your savings goals.

 In general, choose a money market account if you want the option to add or withdraw money more easily.
-Money market accounts make great choices for emergency funds, holiday savings funds, vacation savings funds, and more.
+Money market accounts make great choices for things like emergency, holiday, and vacation savings funds.